openGeeksLab/PoAS/README.md

 <div align=left><img src="/res/3.0/q_003.png" width="70%" /></div>

 As shown above, the users owning less coins than w tend not to participate in the wealth redistribution, and they will be constantly “robbed” by the richer ones.
-As time goes on, the poorer users will eventually disappear.<br>
+As time goes on, the poorer users will eventually disappear.
+The lower value w has, the more users will remain. <br>

 Considering the factors influencing the value of w, there will be the following approximate equation:<br>